Blue law: History

 The Roman Emperor Constantine promulgated the first known law regarding prohibition of Sunday labour for apparent religion-associated reasons in A.D.
 321:

-The earliest laws in North America addressing Sunday activities and public behavior were enacted in the Jamestown Colony in 1619 by the First General Assembly of Virginia.
-Among the 70 laws passed by the Assembly was a mandate requiring attendance by all colonists at both morning and afternoon worship services on Sundays.
+The earliest laws in North America addressing Sunday activities and public behavior were enacted in the Jamestown Colony in 1619 by the first General Assembly of Virginia.
+Among the 70 laws passed by the assembly was a mandate requiring attendance by all colonists at both morning and afternoon worship services on Sundays.
 The laws adopted that year also included provisions addressing idleness, gambling, drunkenness, and excessive apparel.
 Similar laws aimed at keeping the Sabbath holy and regulating morals were soon adopted throughout the colonies.

 The first known example of the phrase "blue laws" in print was in the March 3, 1755, edition of the New-York Mercury, in which the writer imagines a future newspaper praising the revival of "our [Connecticut's] old Blue Laws".
 In his 1781 book General History of Connecticut, the Reverend Samuel Peters (1735–1826) used the phrase to describe numerous laws adopted by 17th-century Puritans that prohibited various activities on Sunday, recreational as well as commercial.
 Beyond that, Peters' book is regarded as an unreliable account of the laws and probably was written to satirize their puritanical nature.

 While the historical roots of Sunday trade laws in the United States are generally known, the origin of the term "blue laws" remains a mystery.
 According to a Time magazine editorial in 1961, the year the Supreme Court heard four cases on the issue, the color blue came to be associated with colonial laws in opposition to the red emblem of British royalty.
 Other explanations have been offered.
 One of the most widely circulated is that early blue laws adopted in Connecticut were printed on blue paper.
-However, no copies have been found that would support this claim.
+However, no copies have been found that would support this claim and it is not deemed credible.
 A more plausible explanation, one that is gaining general acceptance, is that the laws adopted by Puritans were aimed at enforcing morality and thus were "blue-nosed", though the term "blue" may have been used in the vernacular of the times as a synonym for puritanism itself, in effect, overly strict.